ergo-services/examples/README.md

 ![image](https://github.com/ergo-services/examples/assets/118860/1d5e456e-dc72-47c7-b532-3768a863a02f)

 ## websocket

 The following example starts Web server with websocket-handler at "/" and spawns 3 processes to handle websocket-connections.

 ![image](https://github.com/ergo-services/examples/assets/118860/4b5a55dd-b801-446b-ac58-bba01cc14515)

+## port

+The Ergo Framework allows you to run external programs and interact with them using standard input and output.
+This example demonstrates this functionality.
+It launches two programs: one that uses a text format for communication, and another that uses a binary format.